Legofarmen/tunics/README.md

 This installs the files described above, with the /usr/local prefix replaced by the one you specified.
 The script generated runs solarus with the appropriate quest path.

-## Play directly

-You need to specify to the solarus binary the path of the quest data files to use. solarus accepts two forms of quest paths:
-- a directory having a subdirectory named "data" with all data inside,
-- a directory having a zip archive "data.solarus" with all data inside.

-Thus, to run tunics, if the current directory is the one that contains the "data" subdirectory (and this readme), you can type

-    $ solarus .

-or without arguments:

-    $ solarus

-if solarus was compiled with the default quest set to ".".